 The requirements of this course consist of participating in lectures, midterm and final exams, homework assignments, and readings.
 The grading breakdown is the following:

-Each individual component (e.g. an exam) or the overall grades may be curved upwards at the end.
+Each individual component (e.g. an exam) may be curved upwards at the end.
 As well, the cutoffs above are merely an upper bound, at the end they may be adjusted down.
 We expect that the number of students that receive A’s (including A+, A, A-) is at least half the number of students that take the midterm exam(s).
 The number of B’s (including B+, B, B-) will be at least two-thirds the number of A’s.

 You are required to attend the midterm and final exams.
 The midterm exam(s) will be given in the evening – not in class.
 The final exam will be scheduled by the registrar sometime during the official final exams period.
 Please plan your travel accordingly as we will not be able accommodate individual travel needs (e.g. by offering the exam early).

 If you have an unavoidable conflict with an exam (e.g. an exam in another course), notify us by filling out “exam conflict” form that we will send out a couple weeks prior to each exam.

 The homeworks will divide into two types: programming and written.
 The programming assignments will ask you to implement ML algorithms from scratch; they emphasize understanding of real-world applications of ML, building end-to-end systems, and experimental design.
 The written assignments will focus on core concepts, “on-paper” implementations of classic learning algorithms, derivations, and understanding of theory.